New York playwright fails to block opening of new 'Barbershop' movie

 (Reuters) - The movie “Barbershop: The Next Cut” may open on Friday, a Manhattan judge ruled on Thursday as he denied an injunction sought by a New York playwright to block the fourth of a series of comedies that he claims ripped off his stage play “Scissors.”

-A representative for Dickerson declined to comment on the ruling by U.S. district court Judge Laura Taylor Swain.
+A representative for Dickerson was not immediately available for comment on the ruling by U.S. district court Judge Laura Taylor Swain.

 “We are pleased that Judge Swain saw through this thinly-veiled attempt to extort the companies that have invested over 14 years and millions of dollars to bring the beloved ”Barbershop“ franchise to audiences worldwide,” Warner Bros and MGM jointly said in an emailed statement.